hsalvesen/Oceans2700/README.md

 # Escape Room Storyline: The Bank Heist
 In the heart of the city lies an infamous bank, a fortress reputed for its invincible vault.
 Today, your team embarks on a daring mission: infiltrate the bank, crack the vault, secure the priceless artifact, and escape without leaving a trace.
 Precision is key, and silence is your weapon.
-View [this video](https://youtu.be/BdD9xIvt8MA) for an exposition of your task.
+View the videos above for an exposition of your task.

 ### Exercise 1: Safe Crack